 1. The Coastal Georgia Botanical Gardens at the Historic Bamboo Farms hosts a very festive holiday lights event!
 Get additional details on the Botanical Gardens website.

-3. Head to Southbridge Boulevard off Dean Forest Road and explore the Southbridge neighborhood, which has a good number of homes decorated for the season.
+6. Head to Southbridge Boulevard off Dean Forest Road and explore the Southbridge neighborhood, which usually has a good number of homes decorated for the season.

 Map of Savannah GA Christmas Lights